Thumbnail image from Pixabay

-An Aston-Martin sprays bullets from Gatling gun headlight cavities.
+On the movie screen, an Aston-Martin sprays bullets from Gatling gun headlight cavities.
 Motorcycles leap over low walls and roar across rooftops.
 Speeding high-end cars sail dramatically in slow-mo off steep cliffs.
-This can only mean one thing: it’s time for another James Bond adventure, one again replete with high-speed chases, menacing futuristic gadgets, mind-bending stunts, amazing explosions, and breathtaking European locales.
+This can only mean one thing: it’s time for another James Bond adventure movie, one again replete with high-speed chases, menacing futuristic gadgets, mind-bending stunts, amazing explosions, and breathtaking European locales.

 In No Time to Die, James Bond (Daniel Craig) has retired and is living in a remote waterfront home in Jamaica.
 But an old friend, CIA agent Felix Leiter (Jeffrey Wright), drops by with a request.
 “I need a favor, brother,” Leiter says.
 He needs to find a kidnapped scientist of maximum importance to world safety.
 Bond reluctantly accepts the assignment, not knowing that his mission will be far more treacherous than expected.